Rolling out some new HR software into a business can be quite an emotional decision for organisations of any size.

-Clearly type 2 is a more measured approach.
+Clearly, type 2 is a more measured approach.
 One of the important factors is the budget.
 If you have a budget it means you’re serious.
 That you have a considered plan to follow.

-Budget should take into account the time and costs involved in selecting a Solution too.
+The budget should take into account the time and costs involved in selecting a Solution too.

-Having one isn’t about sending signals to buy to hungry sales people, it’s for your own preparation.
+Having one isn’t about sending signals to buy to hungry salespeople, it’s for your own preparation.

 So, if you’ve got one it’s because you mean business, have thought it all through and aren’t just guessing or window shopping with your own valuable time – and money.

 It’s important to say if you have a budget or not when you’re sounded out about it as well.